-(6) Enhancing Systems for Processing Consultations and Complaints from Customers viewpoint, the FSA will check whether banks develop an internal management system, under the involvement of the top management, for maintaining a consultation counter, analyzing the causes of consultations and complaints, sharing information within the institution, taking measures and notifications to prevent the recurrence of complaints, and following up the implementation of these measures, in an appropriate manner.
+(5) Enhancing Systems for Processing Consultations and Complaints from Customers

+It is extremely important for financial institutions to have proactive, timely and appropriate consultations and complaint handling, in order to ensure customer's trust in financial products and services, and to positively utilize the customers' needs for better management of business.
+From this viewpoint, the FSA will check whether Regional Financial Institutions develop an internal management system, under the involvement of the top management, for maintaining a consultation counter, analyzing the causes of consultations and complaints, sharing information within the institution, taking measures and notifications to prevent the recurrence of complaints, and following up the implementation of these measures, in an appropriate manner.